 “Why should the taxpayers pay for that?”
 Fraser-Hidalgo asked.

-Companies would be charged for their pollution — $15 per metric ton of carbon dioxide from combustion of non-transportation fossil fuels.
+Companies would be charged a carbon collection fee for their pollution — $15 per metric ton of carbon dioxide from combustion of non-transportation fossil fuels.
 The cost would rise $5 each year, to a cap of $60 per metric ton.

-Depending on how energy companies respond, the bill could increase the price of gasoline by 9 cents per gallon, then by 3 cents each year, officials estimated.
+Depending on how energy companies respond, the bill could increase the price of gasoline by 9 cents per gallon, then by 3 cents each year, according to estimates from Climate Xchange, a research and advocacy organization.

 It could increase standard electricity by 0.9 cents per kilowatt-hour, then by 0.3 cents each year.
 Maryland residents who choose clean energy sources for electricity would pay less.